Krka National Park

 Aquatic Life

-The river's travertine formations are constantly evolving, making Krka a living geological system.
+Krka's travertine formations are constantly evolving, making the park a living geological system shaped by flowing water.

 When to Visit Krka

-Each season offers a different perspective on Krka National Park's stunning waterfalls and nature
+Each season offers a different perspective on Krka's waterfalls and landscapes

 Spring